jdevfullstack/lightweight-web-server/README.md

 This is namespaced as package `xdvrx1_serverProject`.
 It is up to your IDE how it actually manages Java projects.

+But now, I decided to pick the Maven build tool using the Command Prompt only.
+I use Java on the Command Prompt also.

 Once you set this up correctly, the steps are:
 1. Compile the project.
 2. Run the project.